Civil Partnership Act 2004 (Amendment) Bill

 Overview

-This bill proposes to amend the Civil Partnership Act 2004 to allow opposite-sex couples to enter into civil partnerships, mirroring the existing rights of same-sex couples.
+This bill amends the Civil Partnership Act 2004 to allow opposite-sex couples to enter into civil partnerships, mirroring the rights currently available to same-sex couples.

 Description